Each year the Society awards its Members the Research Harmonisation Award (RHA).

-RHA submissions are now closed.
-The deadline to submit proposals was Thursday, 24 August 2023 at 5:00 PM Central U.S. Time zone.
-The Awardee will be selected by October 2023.
+RHA submissions are CLOSED, the deadline to submit proposals was Friday, 14 June 2024 at 5:00 PM, Central U.S. Time zone.
+The Awardee is selected by the first of August.

 About